 12.6 Should the position of National Executive Committee member, Chair or Vice-Chair of the National Executive Committee or General Secretary become vacant during the existing term and have more than 6 months remaining of the existing term, a bi-election will be held to fill the role for the remainder of the term.

 13. General Secretary

 13.1 The General Secretary shall be elected by a secret ballot of the membership for a period of five years from the date at which the office is taken up.

 13.3 The General Secretary will be the Chief Operating Officer and shall be responsible to the National Executive Committee.
 A General Secretary’s duties shall include, but not be limited to, advising on implementing policy and other decisions of the National Executive Committee, ensuring decisions of all meetings are properly recorded, acting as the principle spokesperson for Advance and to be solely responsible for the control of all Advance offices and staff.
 A General Secretary shall have the power to delegate all such duties at their own discretion.

 13.4 The General Secretary will be an ex-offcio member of all Advance committees but will not be able to vote on any of them.

 14. Chair and Vice-Chair of the National Executive Committee

 14.1 The Chair of the National Executive Committee shall be elected by a secret ballot of the membership for a period of four years.
 The Vice-Chair of the National Executive Committee shall be elected by a secret ballot of the membership for a period of three years.

 14.2 The elections shall be held between November and December in the relevant year and will comply with the requirements of any legislation that may be in force at the time of the election.

-14.3 Candidates for the position of Chair and Vice-Chair must be nominated by members from at least two separate Advance areas.
+14.3 Candidates for the position of Chair and Vice-Chair must be nominated by members from at least three separate Advance areas.
 The minimum number of members to make a valid nomination will be five.